amazingpaddy/bing-telegram-bot/README.md

 Credit goes to the developers of [EdgeGPT](https://github.com/acheong08/EdgeGPT), who ingeniously reverse-engineered Bing Chat using browser cookies.

-# Steps to have your own telegram bot
+# Steps to have your own telegram bing chat bot

 ## Prerequisites:
 * Accessible to Bing chat (If you are in waiting list, this bot may not work)